Noveum/api-market-mcp-server/README.md

 ```bash
 npm run inspect-watch
 ```
-2. Make changes to the TypeScript files in `src/`.
+2. Modify the TypeScript files in `src/`.
 3. The server will automatically rebuild and restart.
 4. Use the MCP Inspector UI to test your changes.